-Whether you’re crossing a bridge or getting lost in a dimly lit, narrow pathway, always walk on the right.
+Whether you are crossing a bridge or getting lost in a dimly-lit, narrow pathway, always walk on the right.
 This will help avoid the already big issue of people traffic jams.

 With over 20 million tourists visiting Venice each year, this rule has become increasingly important for the small city of 55,000 citizens.

-Bring a reusable water bottle, carry a metal spoon with you for all the gelato you’ll be eating and opt for eating-in over take-away.
-Also, it’s important that you don’t throw anything in the water — it’s not a trash bin.
+Bring a reusable water bottle, carry a metal spoon with you for all the gelato you will be eating and opt for eating in over takeout.
+Also, it is important that you don’t throw anything in the water — it is not a trash bin.

-The canals are not for swimming in or picnicking near.
-Appropriate clothing (i.e. not a bathing suit) should be worn at all times.
-Venice is home to over 139 churches and many of the local Venetians are religious so it’s important to be respectful and not to peruse the city shirtless.
+The canals are not for swimming or picnicking near.
+Appropriate clothing (not a bathing suit) should be worn at all times.
+Venice is home to over 139 churches and many of the local Venetians are religious, so it is important to be respectful and not peruse the city shirtless.

 A lot of the Murano glass souvenir shops sell items not made in Venice.
 Yes, you read that correctly.
 Always make sure to check your souvenirs and buy from one of the many talented local artisans living in the city.

 One of my favorite souvenirs I picked up was from a local paper craftsman who ran a store called Olbi Paolo — it is truly a hidden gem of a stationery store and the detail and effort put into the products is truly unmatched.
-Be sure to note its interesting hours as it’s open every day from 3:30 p.m. to 7:30 p.m.
+Be sure to note its interesting hours, as it is open every day from 3:30 p.m. to 7:30 p.m.

 Also, be aware of what language is being spoken in the restaurants.
-If it’s Italian, you know you’re on the right track.
+If it is Italian, you know you are on the right track.

 Having the chance to visit Venice is a huge privilege as there is truly no other city like it on this planet.
 Lose yourself in the city, enjoy the heck out of your time there and above all show it the respect it deserves for warmly welcoming millions of visitors each year.